 Arbitrage for VIX futures is a much trickier thing.
 You can’t buy volatility on the spot market and store it in your garage for a few months.
 The best you can do is buy or sell the appropriate set of S&P 500 (SPX) options—the ones that expire 30 days after the settlement date, and eventually subject yourself to the settlement process.
 Settlement is via the tweaky Special Opening Quotation (SOQ) process, which can’t even tell you ahead of time the full set of options that will be used for the settlement and in the last year has differed from the VIX opening price by as much as +4.27% / -3.8% on the morning that VIX Futures settle.

-Contiguous SPX options are only available for the next 4 or 5 months, so the options associated with further out VIX futures expirations (up to 9 months out) are sometimes not even available.
-Clearly market makers in VIX Futures must have other ways to hedge their positions (e.g., VIX futures spreads, VIX options, calendar spreads of SPX options).
-In fact with the recent CBOE announcement of plans to start VIX futures trading 5 hours earlier than the current 8:15 ET, to coincide with European trading hours it appears they don’t even need the S&P 500, SPX options, or the VIX to operate their market—at least for a few hours.
+Monthly SPX options are only available for the next 4 or 5 months, so the options associated with further out VIX futures expirations (up to 9 months out) are sometimes not even available.
+Clearly, market makers in VIX Futures must have other ways to hedge their positions (e.g., VIX futures spreads, VIX options, calendar spreads of SPX options).

 Since the notional value of the SPX options market is currently much bigger than the VIX futures value it is reasonable to assume that the VIX futures tail does not wag the SPX options dog.
 So the question becomes, what sets SPX options prices, and indirectly their implied volatility?
 Are the market participants seers or are there other factors at work?